jiangxianfu/ServiceStack.Redis/README.md

 }
 ```

-These Custom API's take a flexible `object[]` arguments which accepts any serializable value e.g.
+These Custom APIs take a flexible `object[]` arguments which accepts any serializable value e.g.
 `byte[]`, `string`, `int` as well as any user-defined Complex Types which are transparently serialized
 as JSON and send across the wire as UTF-8 bytes.